 A. James Irwin Charter Schools are tuition-free public charter schools.
 There is an annual student fee at each school to help cover the cost of supplies, lockers, student planners, and technology.

 Q. Does my family need to live in a certain district to attend JICS?

 A. Admission to our schools is not limited by school district boundaries and we attract students from all over the Pikes Peak Region and Front Range including students from as far away as Pueblo, Divide/Woodland Park, Calhan, Monument and even Denver.

 Q. Are uniforms required?

-A. Uniforms are required at JICES, JICA and JICMS.
-A modest dress code is required at JICHS and PTEC.
+A. Uniforms are required at JICES, JICA, JICMS and PTEC.
+A modest dress code is required at JICHS.
 For detailed information, please see the pages for each school.

 Q. What are the schools’ hours?

 A. JICHS – Monday – Thursday school starts at 7:45a.m. and dismisses at 3:30p.m.
 On Friday school starts at 7:45a.m. and dismisses at 1:30p.m.

 JICMS – Monday – Thursday school starts at 7:45a.m. and dismisses at 3:30p.m.
 On Friday school starts at 7:45a.m. and dismisses at 1:30p.m.